 Getting a new cell phone for Christmas?
 Drop off that old phone at any AT&T, Best Buy, Radio Shack, Staples, Verizon, or other retail store that offers recycling services in store.
 Each year, 130 million cell phones are thrown out, weighing approximately 65,000 tons.
 Recycling your old phone prevents hazardous elements like mercury, cadmium and lead from ending up in our landfills.

-Other retailers offer recycling programs throughout the year.
+Best Buy and Staples stores accept most electronics devices for recycling.
+Drop-off items in store for free.
+Other retailers also offer free recycling programs throughout the year.
 The District maintains a list of these free programs here.

 Energy-saving holiday lights

 Decorate your house with LED lights that use 90 percent less energy than conventional holiday lights, and save your family up to $50 on your energy bills during the holiday season!

 From December 2-January 10, the Solid Waste District will be collecting broken, burned out or tangled strings of holiday lights for recycling.
 Simply drop unwanted light strings, power cords and power strips in the marked box in our lobby at 4750 East 131 Street in Garfield Heights.
 Hours are Monday-Friday from 8:30-4:30.
 (Some city service departments are also collecting lights from residents as a part of this program.
 Check with your community.)
 The lights will be recycled by FPT, a scrap metal recycler in Cleveland.